 We recognize it may be the first time working with an architect, so I really want to make the Architectural Service process comfortable and simple.
-This is a preview of what to expect and the normal sequence:
+First a few things to avoid and a preview of what to expect:

 “I hired Steve to do a 1-day feasibility study so I could better understand the realities of a remodel I’ve been considering.
 It was the smartest move I could have made, because not only did he listen and produce the drawings and estimates that answered my questions, he went beyond with other ideas that have enabled me to re-evaluate my goals and determine what’s best.
 He helped me see my house in a whole new way, with all its potential.
 Highly recommend.” *****

 Architectural: We collaboratively develop and design solutions that address the project in its usability, budget, schedule, and appearance.
 We frequently perform “feasibility studies” which are brief reports and preliminary drawings to help determine if the project makes sense for the intended purpose, likely costs, time-frame, and location.
 We’ll make sure you understand what the result looks like before we go into construction…check out sample animations which we do for most projects

 Interiors: Once an envelope has been established for the shell of the user, we provide choices and direction for arranging the spaces, lighting, furnishings, special finishes, equipment, and accessorizing to leave the user with a truly “turn-key” space.